wix-incubator/headless-components/docs/api/EVENT_TICKET_DEFINITION_INTERFACE.md

 ### TicketDefinition.SaleEndDate

 Displays the sale end date.
-Only renders when the ticket sale has started or ended.
+Only renders when the sale has started or ended.

 **Props**